ramakarl/libmin/README.md

 ### by [Rama Karl](http://ramakarl.com) (c) 2023.
 MIT license

 Libmin stands for *minimal utility library* for computer graphics.
 Libmin combines multiple useful functions into a single library but with no external dependencies.
 Projects with BSD and MIT Licenses have been merged into libmin.
-The full library is MIT Licensed.
-Copyrights may be appended but should not be modified or removed.
+The full library is MIT Licensed.<br>

 The functionality in Libmin includes:
 - Vectors, 4x4 Matrices, Cameras (vec.h, camera.h)
 - Quaternions (quaternion.h)